precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

        2. substitute `CHORD` with `0.1`
        3. substitute `AREA` with `0.03`

-Then you will define the type of the simulation and some thresholds for the residuals so that, if we reach those values, the simulation stops before *endTime*:
+Then we will define the type of the simulation and some thresholds for the residuals so that, if we reach those values, the simulation stops before *endTime*:

 - Open `fvSchemes` and substitute `SIMULATIONTYPE` with `steadyState` in the `ddtSchemes` dictionary entry
 - Open `fvSolution` and in the `residualControl` entry: